 In her online teaching, Donna has the ability to break training into small enough steps that both handler and trainer can succeed.
 She highlights the mistakes she made so that others can learn from them.
 She is creative and comes up with a variety of different ways to teach the same behavior (all of them positive) as well as use commonly available materials to teach behaviors.

-Donna has taught small children to seniors, able-bodied to physically disabled, and those with autism, emotional disabilities and other special needs.
+Donna has taught small children to seniors, able-bodied to physically disabled, and those with autism, emotional disabilities, hearing impairments and other special needs.
 She has developed training manuals for naturalists and teachers and taught in-person workshops across Western Canada.
 As a former facilitator for nature and history education organizations, she practices what she preaches.
 In 2016, Donna won "Hero to the Animals Award" by Smart Dog Training Systems for her support of service dogs for people with disabilities.

 As a Fenzi Dog Sports Academy instructor, Donna realized the potential to reach out at a more personal level to even more people with online training.
 Her goal is to build an online community of people who are training their own service dogs to improve their lives.
 So here we are!